WHEN TO RE-ENGINEER BUSINESS PROCESSES

 And when you are ready for the selection phase, you can save time and cost by visiting the ERP HEADtoHEAD™ event.

-Following nine successful editions in the UK and Ireland, we are bringing our ERP HEADtoHEAD™ to the Netherlands for the first time.
 This event offers a unique opportunity to meet, compare and experience leading ERP vendors and their products.
 So how about gaining knowledge on ERP systems that might otherwise take months of planning and meetings to achieve?
 This explains the success of the event, because it is all about one thing: efficiency!